DevenRam/mrekk-osu-Skins/README.md

 # mrekk-osu-Skins
 mrekk's osu! skins.
-List updated and maintained by broiiler.
-DM me on discord if I'm forgetting a skin broiiler#4200.
+List updated and maintained by DevenRam and broiiler.
+DM us on discord if I'm forgetting a skin DevenRam#0855 broiiler#4200.

 # [【Mrekk 3.0】by Flowfy](https://drive.google.com/drive/folders/1H_KeIKxLPdFMkkehJIU4C_43kth-U9wk)
 All variants included in the google drive link above.